 One of the most popular rock bands of all time, Queen's influence continues to this day.
 Songs such as "Bohemian Rhaspody" have received widespread acclaim, and "We Are the Champions" has long since become a regular feature at sports events.
-After a long wait, Queen and former American Idol finalist Adam Lambert are joining forces for the first North American tour featuring the iconic rock band since the Queen + Paul Rodgers Tour in 2006.
-See below for upcoming tour dates and listings of Queen tickets.
+Queen and former American Idol finalist Adam Lambert are joining forces again for another can't-miss summer tour.
+The band and singer have connected for a tour before with great success.
+View the schedule below and find your Queen and Adam Lambert tickets today for this extensive summer tour.

 |Current Tour:||Queen + Adam Lambert|